COPERNICUS MASTERS PARTNERS

 - Greece - Hellas

-The Austrian Research Promotion Agency (FFG) is the national funding institution for applied research and development in Austria and offers a comprehensive range of services for enterprises, research institutions and researchers...
+The Austrian Research Promotion Agency (FFG) is the national funding agency for industrial research and development in Austria...

 Intelligent Consulting is a consulting company specializing in Information Technologies and Communications (ICT) applied to process improvement and competitiveness in companies and public bodies...